-Many approaches have been proposed to track mobile objects in a scene [3].
-The problem is to have tracking algorithms which perform well in different scene conditions (e.g. different people density levels, different illumination conditions) and to be able to tune their parameters.
-The ideas of an automatic control for adapting an algorithm to the context variations have already been studied [13, 7, 10].
-In [13], the authors have presented a framework which integrates knowledge and uses it to control image processing programs.
-However, the construction of a knowledge base requires a lot of time and data.
-Their study is restricted to static image processing (no video).
-In [7], the author has presented an architecture for a self-adaptive perceptual system in which the "auto-criticism" stage plays the role of an online evaluation process.
+Many approaches have been proposed to track mobile objects in a scene [5].
+The problem is to know whether these approaches can perform well in different scene conditions (e.g. different people density levels, different illumination conditions).
+And in those cases, how can the user tune parameters to get the best possible tracking result?

+The ideas about an automatic control system have been studied to adapt the algorithm to the context variations [15, 8, 12].
+In [15], the authors have presented a framework which is able to integrate knowledge and uses it to control the image processing programs.
+However, the construction of a knowledge base for this system requires a lot of time and data.
+Also, their study is restricted to static image processing (no video).
+In [8], the authors have presented an architecture for a selfadaptive perceptual system in which the "auto-criticism" stage plays the role of an online evaluation process.
 To do that, the system computes trajectory goodness score based on clusters of typical trajectories.
-Therefore, this method can be only applied for the scenes where mobile objects move on well defined paths.
-In [10], the authors have presented a tracking framework which is able to control a set of different trackers to get the best possible performance.
-The approach is interesting but the authors do not describe how to evaluate online the tracking quality and the execution of three trackers in parallel is very expensive in terms of processing time.
+Therefore, this method can be only applied for the scenes where mobile objects move on well defined paths, roads...
+In [12], the authors have presented a tracking framework which is able to control a set of different trackers to get the best possible performance.
+The approach is interesting but the authors do not mention how to evaluate online the tracker quality.
+Also, the execution of three trackers in parallel is very expensive in terms of processing time.

 In order to overcome these limitations, we propose a tracking algorithm that is able to adapt itself to different contexts.
 The notion of context mentioned in this paper includes a set of scene properties: density of mobile objects, frequence of occlusion occurrences, illumination intensity, contrast level and the depth of the scene.
 These properties have a strong effect on the tracking quality.
 In order to be able to track object movements in different contexts, we define firstly a feature pool in which each weighted feature combination can help the system to outperform its performance in each context.
-However, the parameter configuration of these features (i.e. determination of feature weight values) is a hard task because the user has to quantify correctly the importance of each feature in the considered context.
-To facilitate this task, we propose an offline learning algorithm based on Adaboost [5] to compute feature weight values for each context.
-In this work, we have two assumptions.
-First, each video has a stable context.
-Second, for each context, there exists a training video set.
+However, the determination of feature weight values is a hard task because the user has to quantify correctly the importance of each feature in the considered context.
+To facilitate this task, we propose an offline learning algorithm based on Adaboost [7] to compute feature weight values for each context.

-The paper is organized as follows: The next section presents the feature pool and explains how to use it to compute link similarity between the detected objects.
+The paper rest is organized as follows: The next section presents the feature pool and explains how to use it to compute link similarity between detected objects.
 Section 3 describes the offline learning process to tune the feature weights for each scene context.
 Section 4 shows in detail the different stages of the tracking process.
 The results of the experimentation and validation can be found in section 5.
 A conclusion as well as future work are given in the last section.